cedricwalter/cedricwalter.github.io/_posts/_joomla/2008-03-14-installing-subversion-on-opensuse-and-plesk-9.md

 \# zypper in subversion
 \# zypper in subversion-server

-Add a new group and user for more security (one user for every daemon with limited or no rights to do something else is a good Linux guideline!)
+Add a new group and user for more security (one user for every daemon with limited or no rights to do something else is a good Linux

 \# groupadd svn
 \# useradd -d /srv/svn -s /bin/false svn